fortrabbit/help/docs/private-composer-repos.md

 # ssh-rsa AAAAB3NzaC1yc2EAA...ixx47pDIa1xtMV4odTimp
 ```

-The private key will be stored in the deployment environment of your App that composer can use it but nobody else.
+The private key will be stored in the deployment environment of your App that Composer can use it but nobody else.
 The command shows the public key, in the example is starting with `ssh-rsa AAA...` and ending with `..odTimp`.

 You can now install the key in your private git repository - something like BitBucket, GitHub or the one from your company.
 You can re-run this command at any time to view or change the current key of your App.